Model Context Protocol (MCP) Quick Start Guide

 ```

-The key point here is to create a `SamplingMessage` type message using the `create_message` method, which will send this message to the corresponding sampling callback function.
+The most important part here is to create a `SamplingMessage` type message using the `create_message` method, which will send this message to the corresponding sampling callback function.

 ```python